 Practice Rounds: Competitors should make their own arrangements with the Secretary of the Host Club.
 A practice round may be a courtesy offered by the Host Club but competitors should be prepared to pay a green fee if required.

-36-hole Competitions: Where a player enters a 36-hole competition, ALL competitors are expected to play both rounds, unless they have been injured during the mornings play.
-Any player who is not fit to play the afternoon round MUST inform the Secretary/Golf Manager.
+Multi-Round Competitions: Where a player enters a multiple round competition, ALL competitors are committed to playing ALL potential rounds, unless they have been injured during play.
+Any player who is not fit to play a round MUST inform the Secretary/Golf Manager.
 Any player failing to adhere to this rule will be reported to the Championship Committee, who will consider each case on its merit, but their decision could lead to that player being banned from Kent Golf competitions in the future.

 Caddies: Caddies may only be used where permitted by the conditions of a specific event.
 Where caddies are permitted, PGA registered professionals may not be used.

 Dress Code: Competitors must conform in all respects with the dress rules of the host club both on and off the course.
 Where a prize giving takes place after play, competitors are expected to change.

 Knock-Out Matches: For all Kent Golf knock-out events: (a) where a match has been arranged and the host course is open for play (whether or not with temporary greens in play) the match shall be played on the agreed date (b) matches shall usually be played from the relevant gender’s medal tees of the host club (where this is not possible, the home player/team shall advise the visitors in advance) and (c) the result of a match shall be notified to the Kent Golf office or nominated event manager by online results form, email or by telephone as soon as is practicable after play and, in any event, by 2359 on the ‘play by’ date for that tie.
 Failure to notify the result by such time shall result in neither player/team progressing to the next round.